dszp/n8n-nodes-defensx/README.md

 - **Customer ID**: Loaded from `GET /customers`.
 - **Browser Extension ID**: Loaded from `GET /customers/{customerId}/browser_extensions` and depends on the selected Customer ID.
+- **Policy Groups IDs**: Loaded from `GET /customers/{customerId}/policy_groups` and depends on the selected Customer ID and Policy Group ID to show Policies as a dropdown for the Show Policy operation.

 ### Pagination handling

 Some operations automatically paginate and return the combined list of results by default.
 Where supported, pagination settings can be used to:

-- Fetch all pages automatically.
+- Fetch all pages automatically (except logs which default to 100 items).
 - Optionally cap the total number of returned items.

 ## Development